15 Facts About The Blues Brothers On Its 40th Anniversary

 8. Carrie Fisher wasn’t The Blues Brothers’s only connection to Star Wars.

 Frank Oz, known mostly for his work as a puppeteer, plays the corrections officer who returns Jake’s belongings in the very beginning of the movie.
 He was of course the man behind Yoda, who made his debut in The Empire Strikes Back, which debuted one month earlier, and was still number one at the box office when The Blues Brothers premiered (and had to settle for second place).

-Universal Pictures wanted new acts like Rose Royce, the band behind hits like "Car Wash" and "I Wanna Get Next to You."
-But Aykroyd and company said no. Universal later generated a PR effort to get Franklin an Oscar nomination for her performance.
+Universal wanted new acts like Rose Royce, the band behind hits like "Car Wash" and "I Wanna Get Next to You."
+But Aykroyd and company said no. Universal later generated a PR effort to get Aretha Franklin an Oscar nomination for her performance.
 The movie helped revitalize her career.

-Despite putting the group of musical all-stars together, the future David Letterman bandleader’s choice to help co-produce a Gilda Radner album over helping the Blues Brothers project upset Belushi.
+Despite putting the group of musical all-stars together, the future David Letterman bandleader’s choice to help co-produce a Gilda Radner album over helping The Blues Brothers project upset Belushi.

 Aykroyd followed a grassy path to a house with a light on one late night during production, looking for his co-star.
 He discovered that a man had allowed Belushi into his home to take advantage of a full fridge and sleep on his couch.

 13. John Belushi hurt himself on a kid’s skateboard before filming The Blues Brothers’s big finish.

 The filmmakers had to convince the “top orthopedist in town” to attend to Belushi over Thanksgiving weekend so that he'd be able to perform the cartwheels and dance steps required for the big finale.